SamuelDataE/API_StockMarketData/01-Airtable/Airtable_General-Information.md

 4. In this way, the data is collected and cumulated to provide a history of the respective shares.

 ![Alt Image Text](./Images/Airtable_dataflow1.png "Dataflow")
+<br><br>
+**DataFetcher**: Data Fetcher is an application that allows data to be imported directly from various sources into Airtable.
+It automates the data retrieval process by using APIs to efficiently extract the desired data and store it in tables.
+<br><br>
+**Zapier**: Zapier is an online automation tool that connects various apps and creates automated workflows, called "Zaps".
+It allows users, without coding knowledge, to automate actions between different web services.
 <br><br><br><br>

 ## Result